Unitary Categorical Symmetries: Discussion

 A natural question to ask is how the above generalises to the action of higher fusion category symmetries on extended observables.
 In the case of invertible symmetries, this was discussed in \cite{Bartsch2024}, where line operators in $D > 2$ were shown to transform in unitary 2-representations of a global 2-group symmetry.
 This required the usage of higher $\dagger$-structures that implement reflections of topological defects beyond the top level of morphisms.
 In the general case, we hence expect the symmetry category $\mathcal{C}$ to be equipped with a higher $\dagger$-structure that is compatible with the higher duality and coherence data associated to $\mathcal{C}$ \cite{Ferrer:2024vpn}.
 As a result, the higher tube algebras of $\mathcal{C}$ \cite{Bartsch2023a} are expected to inherit the structure of higher C*-algebras, whose higher $\ast$-representations capture the action of $\mathcal{C}$ on extended observables.
 We leave the exploration of these structures to future work.

 More generally, one can consider unitary actions of the higher fusion category symmetry $\mathcal{C}$ on boundary operators sitting on topological boundary conditions for $\mathcal{C}$.
-In two dimensions, this was studied in \cite{Cordova2024,Choi2024} (see also \cite{Bhardwaj2024} for a Symmetry TFT perspective), where boundary changing local operators were shown to transform in $\ast$-representations of a generalised tube (or strip) algebra associated to $\mathcal{C}$.
+In two dimensions, this was studied in \cite{Cordova2024,Choi2024} (see also \cite{Bhardwaj2024} for a Symmetry TFT perspective and \cite{Huang2023,Copetti2024,Copetti2025} for earlier work on related aspects), where boundary changing local operators were shown to transform in $\ast$-representations of a generalised tube (or strip) algebra associated to $\mathcal{C}$.
 Generalising these constructions to higher dimensions will be the subject of future of work.

 \onecolumngrid \twocolumngrid

 \oldaddcontentsline [3]{}

 \bbb \oldaddcontentsline